valerielnd/Amazon_Vine_Analysis/README.md

 [Project Dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Software_v1_00.tsv.gz)

-With the chosen dataset, we use PySpark, a unified analytics engine for large-scale data processing, to perform the ETL process to extract the dataset and transform the data.
+With the chosen dataset, we use *PySpark*, a unified analytics engine for large-scale data processing, to perform the ETL process to extract the dataset and transform the data.

-Then, we loaded the transformed data into pgAdmin connected to an AWS RDS instance.
-Finally, we also use Pyspark to determine if there is any bias toward favorable reviews from Vine members in our dataset.
+Then, we loaded the transformed data into *pgAdmin* connected to an *AWS PostgreSQL* instance.
+Finally, we also use *Pyspark* to determine if there is any bias toward favorable reviews from Vine members in our dataset.

 ## Analysis results

-### Perform ETL on Amazon Product Reviews
+### Perform ETL on Amazon Product Reviews using PySpark and PostgreSQL

 The first step of our analysis is extracting the data from our chosen dataset.